avehtari/BDA_course_Aalto/exercises/ex4_rubric.md

 ### Q11 - 1 point

-Is there a scatterplot in 1h) from a posterior sample obtained by importance resampling?
+In 1 h), is there a scatterplot from a posterior sample obtained by importance resampling?

 - No
 - Yes, but it looks different from the posterior